Skip to content

 Note

-Grab the latest version of Visual C++ Runtime from https://aka.ms/vs/17/release/vc_redist.x64.exe (this is a direct download link) and then run it.
+Download the latest Visual C++ Runtime from https://aka.ms/vs/17/release/vc_redist.x64.exe and run it.

 Install ZLUDA